particle1331/distributed-task-queue/README.md

 > In particular, we will consider the scenario where we have (1) instances running long-running tasks on two processes such that (2) the instance can terminate any time (e.g. with autoscaling).
 Any time-consuming or resource-intensive computation that can be offloaded from the main application as background task such as ML model training and inference can be orchestrated using this approach.

-A scalable architecture is shown in the figure below:
+The architecture is depicted in the figure below:

 ![](architecture.png)